Do you have a goal of making money with your blog?

 I have a series of posts on living well with anxiety that do very well.
 NONE of them are called “My experience living with anxiety” (even though, technically, that’s what they’re about).

-These posts are written (and titled) to answer the question of how the reader might live well with anxiety.
 They are designed to appear when someone searches phrases like “how does diet affect anxiety?”.

 (These anxiety post are profitable because I use affiliate links throughout the series for related books on the subject, and different supplements and such that I have personally used to combat anxiety.)